Thomas A. Bird: Distinguished Service Order: El Alamein (Snipe) October 1942

 Extract from the citation; ‘Major BIRD, with his courage and leadership, was an inspiration to all ranks.. [he] paid no heed to his own safety [and] was always at the critical point performing many duties, directing the fire of a gun whose No. 1 was wounded, loading another…fetching ammunition and cheering his men.
 All this he did under intense fire’.

 The Snipe action destroyed at least 33 tanks and 5 self-propelled guns, and blunted Rommel’s armoured counter-thrust.

 Rifleman R L Crimp, who later published his diary, witnessed Bird’s action at around 11.30 am;

 ‘Several guns are now completely out of ammo.
-The situation’s so bad that two officers of ‘S’ Company [Bird and one of his platoon commanders, Lt Jack Toms] try to effect a re- distribution of what remains by jeep.
+The situation’s so bad that two officers of ‘S’ Company [Bird and one of his platoon commanders, Lt Jack Toms] try to effect a re-distribution of what remains by jeep.
 They travel slowly over the dunes (four-wheeled drive carrying them on), quite heedless of the M/G bullets slashing the air around them and panzers potting straight at them, collecting odd rounds from knocked-out guns or the guns of knocked-out crews, and taking them to guns that can still strike back.
 One bullet amongst the ammo on board and the lot would go sky-high.’

 ADC to Wavell in India

 After recovering from his wounds at Snipe, he was asked by Field Marshall Archibald Wavell, then Commander-in-Chief India, to be his ADC and Comptroller.
 Bird was a fellow Wykehamist, had been at Winchester with Archie John, Wavell’s son, and had often been invited to dine with the Wavells in Cairo when ‘The Chief’ (as Wavell was known) was Commander-in-Chief Middle East – rather to the envy of his brother officers.
-In a letter of 24 th February 1943 Wavell wrote to Gen O’Connor (then a POW in Italy) that he had a new ADC ‘who was with my boy at Winchester; his name is Bird and he has been wounded three times and has got a DSO and two Military Crosses so he deserves a bit of a rest from the desert.’
+In a letter of 24 February 1943 Wavell wrote to Gen O’Connor (then a POW in Italy) that he had a new ADC ‘who was with my boy at Winchester; his name is Bird and he has been wounded three times and has got a DSO and two Military Crosses so he deserves a bit of a rest from the desert.’